-Languages › French How to Use French Punctuation Share Flipboard Email Print Owen Franken / Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers by ThoughtCo Updated January 29, 2019 Although French and English use nearly all of the same punctuation marks, some of their uses in the two languages are considerably different.
+Languages › French How to Use French Punctuation Share Flipboard Email Print Owen Franken / Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers By ThoughtCo Team Updated on August 11, 2019 Although French and English use nearly all of the same punctuation marks, some of their uses in the two languages are considerably different.
 Rather than an explanation of the rules of French and English punctuation, this lesson is a simple summary of how French punctuation differs from English.
-One-part Punctuation Marks These are very similar in French and English, with a few exceptions.
+One-Part Punctuation Marks These are very similar in French and English, with a few exceptions.
 Period or Le Point "."
 In French, the period is not used after abbreviations of measurement: 25 m (mètres), 12 min (minutes), etc. It can be used to separate the elements of a date: 10 septembre 1973 = 10.9.1973.
 When writing numbers, either a period or a space may be used to separate every three digits (where a comma would be used in English): 1,000,000 (English) = 1.000.000 or 1 000 000.
-It's not used to indicate a decimal point (see virgule 1) Commas "," In French, the comma is used as a decimal point: 2.5 (English) = 2,5 (French)]It's not used to separate three digits (see point 3)Whereas in English, the serial comma (the one before "and" in a list) is optional, it cannot be used in French: J'ai acheté un livre, deux stylos et du papier.
+It's not used to indicate a decimal point (see virgule 1).
+Commas "," In French, the comma is used as a decimal point: 2.5 (English) = 2,5 (French).It's not used to separate three digits (see point 3).Whereas in English, the serial comma (the one before "and" in a list) is optional, it cannot be used in French: J'ai acheté un livre, deux stylos et du papier.
 Not J'ai acheté un livre, deux stylos, et du papier.
-Note: When writing numerals, the period and comma are opposites in the two languages: French English 2,5 (deux virgule cinq)2.500 (deux mille cinq cents) 2.5 (two point five)2,500 (two thousand five hundred) Two-part Punctuation Marks In French, a space is required both before and after all two- (or more) part punctuation marks and symbols, including : ; « » ! ? % $ # Colon or Les Deux-Points ":" The colon is much more common in French than in English.
+Note: When writing numerals, the period and comma are opposites in the two languages: French English 2,5 (deux virgule cinq)2.500 (deux mille cinq cents) 2.5 (two point five)2,500 (two thousand five hundred) Two-Part Punctuation Marks In French, a space is required both before and after all two- (or more) part punctuation marks and symbols, including : ; « » ! ? % $ #.
+Colon or Les Deux-Points ":" The colon is much more common in French than in English.
 It may introduce direct speech; a citation; or the explanation, conclusion, summary, etc. of whatever precedes it.
 Jean a dit : « Je veux le faire. » Jean said, "I want to do it."Ce film est très intéressant : c'est un classique.
-This movie is interesting: it's a classic. « » les guillemets and — le tiret and ... les points de suspension Quotation marks (inverted commas) " " don't exist in French; the guillemets « » are used.
+This movie is interesting: it's a classic. « » Les Guillemets and — Le Tiret and ...
+Les Points de Suspension Quotation marks (inverted commas) " " don't exist in French; the guillemets « » are used.
 Note that these are actual symbols; they are not just two angle brackets typed together << >>.
 If you don't know how to type guillemets, see this page on typing accents.
 Guillemets are usually used only at the beginning and end of an entire conversation.
 Unlike in English, where any non-speech is found outside of the quotation marks, in French guillemets do not end when an incidental clause (he said, she smiled, etc.) is added.
 To indicate that a new person is speaking, atiret (m-dash or em-dash) is added.
 In English, an interruption or trailing off of speech can be indicated with either atiret or des points de suspension (ellipsis).
-In French only the latter is used. « Salut Jeanne ! dit Pierre.
+In French, only the latter is used. « Salut Jeanne ! dit Pierre.
 Comment vas-tu ?
 "Hi Jean!"
 Pierre says.
 "How are you?" — Ah, salut Pierre ! crie Jeanne.
 "Oh, hi Pierre!" shouts Jeanne. — As-tu passé un bon weekend ?
 "Did you have a nice weekend?" — Oui, merci, répond-elle.
 Mais...
 "Yes, thanks," she responds.
 "But—" — Attends, je dois te dire quelque chose d'important ».
 "Wait, I have to tell you something important."
 The tiret can also be used like parentheses, to indicate or emphasize a comment: Paul — mon meilleur ami — va arriver demain.
-Paul—my best friend—will arrive tomorrow. le point-virgule ; and le point d'exclamation ! and le point d'interrogation ?
+Paul—my best friend—will arrive tomorrow.
+Le Point-Virgule ; and Le Point d'Exclamation ! and Le Point d'Interrogation ?
 The semi-colon, exclamation point, and question mark are essentially the same in French and English.
 Je t'aime; m'aimes-tu?
 I love you; do you love me?Au secours!
 Help!
 Cite this Article Format mla apa chicago Your Citation Team, ThoughtCo.
 "How to Use French Punctuation."
 ThoughtCo, Dec.
 6, 2021, thoughtco.com/how-to-use-french-punctuation-4086509.
 Team, ThoughtCo.
 (2021, December 6).
 How to Use French Punctuation.
 Retrieved from https://www.thoughtco.com/how-to-use-french-punctuation-4086509 Team, ThoughtCo.
 "How to Use French Punctuation."
-ThoughtCo. https://www.thoughtco.com/how-to-use-french-punctuation-4086509 (accessed January 25, 2022). copy citation Watch Now: Fun French phrases, Sayings and Idioms The Names for French Punctuation Marks and Symbols How Can I Express Possession in French?
-What Constitutes a Sentence in French?
-How to Use French Attributive Adjectives French Object Pronouns Explained Here's How You Use French Semi-Auxiliary Verbs French Subject Pronouns (Pronoms sujets) French Relative Pronouns French Grammar: Direct and Indirect Speech French English False Cognates - Faux Amis What Does "Une Boîte" Mean in French?
+ThoughtCo. https://www.thoughtco.com/how-to-use-french-punctuation-4086509 (accessed January 25, 2022). copy citation Watch Now: Fun French phrases, Sayings and Idioms The Names for French Punctuation Marks and Symbols French Sentence Construction French Object Pronouns An Introduction to French Articles French Possession French Attributive Adjectives Personal Pronouns: French Grammar and Pronunciation Glossary French Homophones Using French Semi-Auxiliary Verbs French Subject Pronouns (Pronoms sujets) French Relative Pronouns French Grammar: Direct and Indirect Speech French English False Cognates - Faux Amis What Does "Une Boîte" Mean in French?
 French Numbers (Nombres) How and When to Use the Common French Preposition "Sur"